Basque conflict: Background

 The Basque Country (Euskal Herria) is the name given to the geographical area located on the shores of the Bay of Biscay and on the two sides of the western Pyrenees that spans the border between France and Spain.
 Nowadays, this area roughly belongs to three different political structures: the Basque autonomous community, also known as Euskadi; Navarre in Spain; and the three Northern Basque historical provinces (Labourd, Lower Navarre and Soule), administratively part of the French department of Pyrénées-Atlantiques.
 Approximately 3,000,000 people live in the Basque Country.

-Basque people have managed to preserve their own identifying characteristics such as their own culture and language throughout the centuries and today a large part of the population shares a collective consciousness and a desire to be self-governed, either with further political autonomy or full independence.
+The Basques have managed to preserve their own identifying characteristics such as their own culture and language throughout the centuries and today a large part of the population shares a collective consciousness and a desire to be self-governed, either with further political autonomy or full independence.
 For instance, the football club Athletic Bilbao, maintains a signing policy of only recruiting Basque born or raised players.
 Over the centuries, the Basque Country has maintained various levels of political self-governance under different Spanish political frameworks.
 Nowadays, Euskadi enjoys the highest level of self-governance of any nonstate entity within the European Union.
 However, tensions about the type of relationship the Basque territories should maintain with the Spanish authorities have existed since the origins of the Spanish state and in many cases have fuelled military confrontation, such as the Carlist Wars and the Spanish Civil War.